Asymmetric Information Between Potential Customers and Vendors in International Trade

 The other category is the moral hazard.
 Moral hazard means, as the name implies, a social threat.
 It refers to the behavior of one side at the cost of the other party.
 A typical example is the insurance industry.
 The insured person does not care about the insured good as he would if any damage would be on his costs.

-In extensive research for the state of research of asymmetric information between consumers (demanders) and vendors in international trade, it transpired that this topic has barely been researched in the economic field.
+In research for the state of research of asymmetric information between potential customers and vendors in international trade, it transpired that this topic has not been researched thoroughly in the economic field.
 Economic research papers that explicitly examine this topic are almost not available, or at least they are not available to the author.
-However, some existing researches suggest the existence of the problem of asymmetric information in international trade.
+However, some existing theories and researches suggest the existence of the problem of asymmetric information in international trade.